beach1208/LA-NATURE/README.md

 ### 2. Set the goal - What's the goal?

-- Make a blog theme which catch eyes of bloggers and readers.
+- Make a blog theme which catches eyes of bloggers and readers.
 - Make a theme which bloggers can show their pictures beautifully.

 ### 3. Wireframing